How to Build Strong Team Culture for Offshore Developers?

 IT industry is the first to adopt new methodologies, and the employees are often allowed to work remotely.

-Building a team culture in distributed teams is harder because the team members are not office workers and they don’t have daily face-to-face meetings with their office colleagues.
+Building a team culture in nearshore distributed teams or offshore development center is harder because the team members are not office workers and they don’t have daily face-to-face meetings with their office colleagues.

 Modern companies are result-oriented in most of the cases while corporate culture takes second or even lower places in value hierarchy.